jschneier/django-storages/docs/backends/gcloud.rst

 For most cases, the blob will need to be set to the ``publicRead`` ACL in order for the file to viewed.
 If GS_DEFAULT_ACL is not set, the blob will have the default permissions set by the bucket.

+``publicRead`` files will return a public - non-expiring url.
+All other files return a signed (expiring) url.

+**GS_DEFAULT_ACL must be set to ``publicRead`` to return a public url.** Even if you set the bucket to public or set the file permissions directly in GCS to public.

 ``GS_FILE_CHARSET`` (optional)